 The LORD possessed me in the beginning of his way, before his works of old.

 What is personification?
 It is a figure of speech in which a person is used to represent an abstract concept.
-We call freedom Lady Liberty, natural events Mother Nature, national defense Uncle Sam, and aging Father Time.
-Solomon used a desirable lady to represent the concept of wisdom (Pr 1:20-33; 2:4; 3:15-18; 4:5-13; 8:1-36; 9:1-5).
+Men refer to freedom as Lady Liberty, natural events as Mother Nature, national defense as Uncle Sam, and aging as Father Time.
+King Solomon used a desirable lady to represent the concept of wisdom (Pr 1:20-33; 2:4; 3:15-18; 4:5-13; 8:1-36; 9:1-5).

 Jesus of Nazareth, God’s Son by Mary, grew in wisdom as He matured (Luke 2:52).
 Such words speak distinctly and only of His human nature.
 In His divine nature, He is Jehovah Himself, in Whom are hid all the treasures of wisdom and knowledge (Col 2:3).
 If you desire to be like Jesus Christ, then you should be growing in wisdom.
 Are you?

-Pagan gods do not have even the five natural senses, let alone wisdom, and the God of the Bible ridicules them for such a fatal handicap (Ps 115:1-8; 135:1-21)!
-Their worshippers may have five senses, but God ridicules them as equally ignorant to the totem poles and other images and statues they worship (Is 44:18-20)!
+Pagan gods or idols do not have even the five natural senses, let alone wisdom, and the God of the Bible ridicules them for such a fatal handicap (Ps 115:1-8; 135:1-21).
+Their worshippers may have five senses, but God ridicules them as equally ignorant to the totem poles and other images and statues they worship (Is 44:18-20).

-If Jehovah chose to possess all wisdom in eternity for His actions, are you pursuing it in your choices (Pr 4:7; 16:16)?
-It is surely worth the effort (Pr 8:11; Job 28:12-19)!
-Scripture and teachers are God’s gift of wisdom to you before all men (Deut 4:6; Ps 119:98-100; Mal 2:7; II Tim 3:15-17).
+If Jehovah God chose to possess all wisdom in eternity for His actions, are you pursuing wisdom with great zeal for your choices (Pr 4:7; 16:16)?
+It is surely worth the effort (Pr 8:11; Job 28:12-19).
+Inspired and preserved Scripture and His teachers are God’s gift of wisdom to you before all men (Deut 4:6; Ps 119:98-100; Mal 2:7; II Tim 3:15-17).